Recovery & Addiction

 Days 8–14: When your brain gets sneaky

-Around week two, the worst physical symptoms might ease.
+Around week two of the first 30 days of sobriety, the worst physical symptoms might ease.
 That’s when the mental games start.

 “Maybe I wasn’t that bad.”